Land reclamation in Singapore

-Land reclamation from surrounding waters is used in Singapore to expand the country's area of usable and natural land.
-Land reclamation is most simply done by adding material such as rocks, soil and cement to an area of water; alternatively submerged wetlands or similar biomes can be drained.
+The reclamation of land from surrounding waters is used in Singapore to expand the city-state's limited area of usable, natural land.
+Land reclamation is most simply done by adding material such as rocks, soil and cement to an area of water; alternatively, submerged wetlands or similar biomes can be drained.

 In Singapore, the former has been the most common method until recently, with sand the predominant material used.
-Due to a global shortage and restricted supply of the required type of sand (river and beach sand, not desert sand), Singapore has switched to polders for reclamation since the mid 2010s — a method commonly used in the Netherlands, in which an area is surrounded by a dyke and pumped dry to reclaim the land.
+Due to a global shortage and restricted supply of the required type of sand (river and beach sand, not desert sand), Singapore has switched to polders for reclamation since 2016 — a method from the Netherlands in which an area is surrounded by a dyke and pumped dry to reclaim the land.